SwiftyTesseract/SwiftyTesseract/README.md

 tesseract.pageSegMode = PSM_SINGLE_COLUMN
 ```
 #### ConfigurationBuilder
-The declaritive configuration syntax is achieved by accepting a function builder with functions that have a return value of `(TessBaseAPI) -> Void`.
-Using the previous example of extending the library to set the page segmentation mode of Tesseract, you could also create a function with a return signature of `(TessBaseAPI) -> Void` to utilize the declaritive configuration block either during initialization or through `Tesseract.configure(:_)`:
+The declarative configuration syntax is achieved by accepting a function builder with functions that have a return value of `(TessBaseAPI) -> Void`.
+Using the previous example of extending the library to set the page segmentation mode of Tesseract, you could also create a function with a return signature of `(TessBaseAPI) -> Void` to utilize the declarative configuration block either during initialization or through `Tesseract.configure(:_)`:
 ```swift
 import SwiftyTesseract
 import libtesseract